vcstools/rosinstall/doc/rosws.rst

  x  for missing
  L  for uncommited (local) changes
  V  for difference in version and/or remote URI
+ C  for difference in local and remote versions

 The 'Version-Spec' column shows what tag, branch or revision was given in the .rosinstall file.
 The 'UID' column shows the unique ID of the